kospiotr/kospiotr.github.io/wiki/java-script.md

     return Figure;
 })();

-var Rectangle = (function(){
+var Rectangle = (function(FigureConstructor){
     function Rectangle(width, height){

-        Figure.call(this);
+        FigureConstructor.call(this);

         //private variables
         var width = width;
         var height = height;

         //getters without setters make such object immutable and perfectly encapsulated
-        //if setWitdh and setHeight would be created and exposed then the Square class should shadow both of them this.getWidth = function(){
+        //if setWitdh and setHeight would be created and exposed
+        //then the Square class should shadow both of them this.getWidth = function(){
             return width;
         }